Algotia/Website/docs/quick-start.md

 Change directories into `Algotia` and create a configuration file.
-Algotia searches the root of the project for a file named `config.yaml`, we reccomend you put it in a directory named `config`.
+Algotia searches the root of the project for a file named `config.yaml`, we recommend you put it in a directory named `config`.

 ```bash